Sep 2nd to 16th - Vancouver to Portland and back

 the night before, I took a long nap in the van.
 Jamie slept a

 little too.
-We had free pizza and then the Solvents arrived.
+We had free pizza and then the

 Everyone played and we decided to take the ferry back that